mramshaw/DynamoDB/README.md

 #### DBaaS

-Specifically, I will be examing DynamoDB (and alternatives) for __Database as a Service (DBaaS)__ capabilities, as a principal component of serverless architectures is the ability to outsource the bulk of database operations.
+Specifically, I will be examining DynamoDB (and alternatives) for __Database as a Service (DBaaS)__ capabilities
+ - as a principal component of serverless architectures is the ability to outsource the bulk of database operations.

 In particular, the ability to scale and maintain MongoDB at enterprise levels seems to involve substantial time and costs.